Thursday 3rd August 2023

 For the final long distance event of Moray 2023 we take you to the delights of Culbin Forest with an arena tucked down below the “raised beach” which borders the forest.
-Access to the forest from the arena, which will be used for both days, is by kind permission of Davie and Dawn Nicholson and Forestry Land Scotland.
+Access to the forest from the arena, which will be used for both days, is by kind permission of Davie and Dawn Nicolson and Forestry and Land Scotland.

 Culbin was planted between the wars to stabilise shifting sand dunes; the resulting open pine forest on complex topography is perfect for orienteering.
 The forest is mainly runnable with good visibility though some pockets of gorse and deeper heather do exist.
 There is very little bracken, or water, and no rock.
 Hills are not high, but can have short steep faces.
 Some rides are reasonably clear to follow, but easy to miss on crossing.
 Some are revealed by having more ground vegetation, so it can be faster to run through the forest beside them.

 A selection of images from the race area…

-- Organising clubs
+- Organising clubs:

 - Complex contours in forested dune.